 There’s a new chapter for Veterans in the fight against prostate cancer.
-Veterans Prostate Cancer Awareness (VPCA) and ZERO – The End of Prostate cancer have joined forces to recognize Veterans as a high-risk population for the disease.
-Nearly 489,000 Veterans have been diagnosed with prostate cancer.
-This partnership marks the first steps to address the critical needs of Veterans who are facing prostate cancer.
+Veterans Prostate Cancer Awareness (VPCa) and ZERO have joined forces to recognize Veterans as a high-risk population for the disease.
+Watch this video to learn more about this partnership that will address the critical needs of Veterans who are facing prostate cancer.

 - Nearly 489,000 prostate cancer patients are in the VA health system.
 16,000 of these patients have metastatic prostate cancer.

 - 9 million Veterans receive healthcare from the Veterans Health Administration (VHA).

 - Prostate cancer rates in the military were twice those in the general population.

 - Prostate cancer is the most common cancer diagnosis among U.S. Veterans.